Aeropress vs French Press: The Coffee Face-Off

 They are both called something with ‘press,’ but after that, the similarities are few.

-- The Aeropress is a unique brewing method that has distinct benefits and some drawbacks.
+- The Aeropress is a unique brewing method that has particular advantages and a few disadvantages.

 - The French press is an efficient no-frills brewing method that anyone who has been to a diner is already familiar with.